James4Ever0/notes/Everything you need to startup your media project꞉ viral video generator, viral video analyzer, trend analyzer, automated ema.md

 #### [Wisecut](https://www.wisecut.video)

 Short videos can attract your viewers and converting them into followers (to view more of your long videos).
 [Make short videos](https://www.wisecut.video/post/leverage-short-videos-to-grow-your-audience) with music, subtitles and facial recognition auto-reframe (detect main speaker).
-It match the right BGM with the type of content, with audio ducking, which can be achieved with ffmpeg .
+It match the right BGM with the type of content, with audio ducking, which can be achieved with ffmpeg or editly.

 It is listed among an [AI marketing tools list](https://github.com/mhmmyu/awesomeAI), which mentions copywriting, social media/email/blog marketing text/content generation (like [copy.ai](https://copy.ai)), text to video